 Where Favreau's film prided itself on photorealistic animation to bring the characters to life, it remains to be seen whether Bean's cast of dogs will roam freely, with voiceovers floating in and out, or whether CGI will do some heavy lifting to animate mouths and faces in motion.
 It's worth pointing out that these aren't just imaginary furballs – the canine cast is fully composed of rescue dogs, who all found 'forever homes' after the production wrapped.

-Lady and the Tramp will be released on 12 November worldwide, but while this isn't the first live-action remake, it's the first to test out new release methods – instead of seeing a worldwide theatrical rollout, the film will be available to stream on Disney+, Walt Disney's brand new streaming platform.
+Lady and the Tramp is now streaming worldwide, but while this isn't the first live-action remake, it's the first to test out new release methods – instead of seeing a global theatrical rollout, the film will be available exclusively on Disney+, Walt Disney's brand new streaming platform.

 |Website||Click here for more information|